liamrahav/TopicBERT-PyTorch/README.md

 This will create a Python environment that strictly adheres to the versioning indicated in the [project proposal](https://drive.google.com/file/d/1oEE8oxiM95Tf99SxUhPXgZj3GkotFtlM/view).
 It is intended to closely mirror Google Colab.

+Then train the model via `main.py`.
+There are many options that can be set, run `python main.py -h` to see more.

+One particularly helpful option is `-s PATH` or `--save PATH`, which saves the given options as a JSON file that can easily be used again with `--load PATH`.

 **Alternatively**, open `experiment.ipynb` in Google Colab: [<img src="https://colab.research.google.com/assets/colab-badge.svg" align="center">](https://colab.research.google.com/github/liamrahav/TopicBERT-PyTorch/blob/main/experiment.ipynb)

 ------